matthewmcampbell/ebuy/README.md

 After all was said and done, I started analyzing data with approximately 1500 listings.
 This is a **small** dataset.
 Terribly small.
 However, this particular item does not sell that frequently, so at any given time there are only approximately 600 unique listings (already sold, mind you).
 After about 4 months of data collection, I began analyzing.
 I kept in mind that the root of my future problems would come from the size of the dataset.

 ## 2. Image Handling
 The images.
 Oh, the images.
 There were approximately 6000 images to go alongside the PostgreSQL data.
 The images tell a lot about the item listed.
 For instance, they can tell you if the item includes all the expected components, (Game case, disc, manual).
 They can tell you if the listing isn't even the item you are after, thus providing a powerful filter before modeling.
-However, 6000 is far too small to get anything meaningful out of an unsupervised learning method to be helpful, and the features to be extracted are too helpful to be ignored.
+However, 6000 is far too small to get anything meaningful out of an unsupervised learning method, and the features to be extracted are too helpful to be ignored.

 So we resort to the only option.
 Manual labeling.
 I recommend never doing this if you want to retain sanity.